somesh4747/next-auth-learning/README.md

 # Feature TODO:
 1. user can add account image (with pop up)
-2. new upadated email is already present or not --> done
+2. new upadated email is already present or not || only credential user can change email ans password--> done
 3. reset password in settings page
-4. delete account
+4. delete account --> done
-5.
+5. change user role (optional)
-6.
+6. profile picture show up with dialog(experimental)

 First, run the development server: